 Luckily I had met an actual Scotsman, M, who despite having a killer schedule of medical rotations and night shift jobs, not only planned out the most action-packed day but actually came and picked me up at 6 AM after pulling an all-nighter to show me the sights personally.

 11:45-4:30: I could not imagine there was so much to learn in a 5 hour scotch masterclass, which was not much like a flute masterclass.
 Learned every step of the manufacturing process in excrutiating detail, including handling the malted barley and tasting the yeast used to make the mash.
-Apparently, whiskey is distilled from a beer-like substance and aged in oak barrels primed with fancy-pants sherry from Spain.

 5 PM: All you can eat buffet dinner at the Carvery.
 I didn’t get to try any haggis, a dish containing sheep's 'pluck' (heart, liver and lungs), minced with onion, oatmeal, suet, spices, and salt, mixed with stock, and traditionally simmered in the animal's stomach or sheep's intestine for approximately three hours, which every Scot seems to insist is tasty, but I did find out what a Yorkshire pudding is.
 It looks like a puff pastry shell; where is the pudding in the pudding?
-M has a badminton tournament match at 7 PM, and was nice enough to include me.
-Worried at all about having pulled an all-nighter, climbed a mountain in torrential rain, then downed 20 shots of scotch before the tournament?
-Nah, all just a typical day.

 6:45 PM: Arrived at the country club where the badminton tourney was to be.
 Learned that it is true that tennis players (OK I’m stretching here to make a point) make lousy badminton players.
 It is like tennis combined with fencing- the racquets weigh like 65 g and swish way faster than tennis raquets, the reaction times seem faster yet the projectiles slow down exponentially as they travel.
 I got to play with some of the club players, who were all ages and all levels, but rotated so everyone got to play everyone and they were very inclusive.
 In between, I surreptitiously openly filmed the players.